BraidTechnologies/Studio/Boxer/scripts/youtube/ReadMe.Salon.md

 **download_transcripts.py**

-This script downloads transcripts for all videos in a YouTube playlist.
-It uses the `googleapiclient.discovery` package to interact with the YouTube Data API and fetch playlist items.
-The `youtube_transcript_api` package is used to download video transcripts.
+The script downloads transcripts for videos in a YouTube playlist.

-The main classes and functions are:
-1. **Counter**: A thread-safe counter for tracking the number of processed videos.
+**Important Classes and Functions:**

+- **Counter Class**: A thread-safe counter.
+    - **increment()**: increments the counter value.

-2. **gen_metadata**: Generates metadata for each video and saves it as a JSON file.
+- **gen_metadata()**: Generates metadata for a video and saves it as a JSON file.
+    - **Inputs**: playlist_item, transcriptDestinationDir.

-3. **get_transcript**: Fetches and saves the transcript of a video, handling possible exceptions like missing transcripts.
+- **get_transcript()**: Retrieves and saves the transcript of a video.
-4. **process_queue**: Processes a queue of videos, fetching transcripts, and generating metadata.
-5. **download_transcripts**: The main function that sets up API connections, creates a queue of videos, and uses multithreading to process them.

-The script initializes a logger, handles multithreading with the `threading` module, and ensures directories exist before saving data.
-The `queue.Queue` is used for managing videos to process.
+    - **Inputs**: playlist_item, counter_id, transcriptDestinationDir, logger.

+- **process_queue()**: Processes videos in the queue for transcription and metadata generation.
+    - **Inputs**: q, counter, transcriptDestinationDir, logger.

+- **download_transcripts()**: Main function to initiate downloading transcripts.
+    - **Inputs**: playlistId, transcriptDestinationDir.

+The YouTube Data API fetches video details, and YouTubeTranscriptApi retrieves the transcripts.
+Transcripts and metadata are processed and saved in the specified directory.
+The process uses multithreading for efficiency.

 **enrich_transcript_chunks.py**

-This script reads transcript files in `.json.vtt` format from a specified directory, processes them, and generates a cleaned and combined master CSV file.
+This script generates a master csv file from transcript files by reading `.json` and `.vtt` files in a specified directory.

-The `VttChunk` class is defined to structure the data from each transcription segment.
+The important classes and functions include:

+1. **VttChunk**: A class that initializes transcript chunks with start time, duration, and text.
+2. **gen_metadata_master**: Generates metadata text for titles and descriptions.
+3. **clean_text**: Cleans transcript text by removing unwanted characters and symbols.
+4. **append_text_to_previous_chunk**: Appends a portion of the current text to the previous chunk to achieve context overlap.
+5. **add_new_chunk**: Adds a new chunk to the list of transcript chunks.
+6. **parse_json_vtt_transcript**: Parses the `.json.vtt` file and extracts transcript chunks.
+7. **get_transcript**: Retrieves the transcript from the `.vtt` file.
+8. **enrich_transcript_chunks**: Processes JSON and VTT transcript files, enriches the chunks, and saves the output.
+9. **ensure_directory_exists**: Ensures that the directory for output files exists, creating it if necessary.

+The script configures logging, uses `tiktoken` for encoding with the GPT-3.5-turbo model, and utilizes `rich` for progress tracking.

+**enrich_transcript_embeddings.py**

+This code leverages the OpenAI API for text embedding and log handling within a multi-threaded environment.
+It starts by importing necessary libraries and modules, including logging, regex, JSON, threading, and queue.

 Key functions include:
-- `gen_metadata_master(metadata)`: Generates metadata for the master CSV file.
-- `clean_text(text)`: Cleans and processes text for better consistency.
-- `append_text_to_previous_chunk(text, chunks)`: Adds a portion of text to previous chunk for context continuity.
-- `add_new_chunk(metadata, text, chunk_begin_seconds, chunks)`: Adds a new text chunk.
-- `parse_json_vtt_transcript(vtt, metadata, chunks, chunkMinutes, maxTokens)`: Parses and processes the JSON VTT file to extract transcript data.
-- `get_transcript(metadata, transcriptDestinationDir, chunks, chunkMinutes, maxTokens)`: Retrieves a transcript based on the given metadata and directory.
-- `enrich_transcript_chunks(config, transcriptDestinationDir)`: Orchestrates the full process of enriching chunks and saving the final master transcription file.
-- `ensure_directory_exists(directory)`: Ensures that the output directory exists, creating it if necessary.

-Finally, the results are saved to `master_transcriptions.json` for further use.

-**enrich_transcript_embeddings.py**

-1. **Imports**: The code imports essential libraries including standard libraries (logging, re, os, json, threading, and queue), third-party packages (AzureOpenAI, BadRequestError, tiktoken, tenacity, and rich.progress), and local modules from a common package.

-2. **Utilities and Tokenization**: Uses tiktoken to obtain a tokenizer and includes the `normalize_text` function to standardize text by removing extra spaces and newlines.
+- `normalize_text`: Cleans text by removing extra spaces and newlines.

-3. **Retry Mechanism**: Implements the `get_text_embedding` function, which retrieves text embeddings with retry logic in case of failures, excluding `BadRequestError`.

-4. **Queue Processing**: `process_queue` function to manage and process a queue of chunks, handling embeddings and logging various processing steps or errors.

-5. **Time Conversion**: The `convert_time_to_seconds` function converts time from a string format to seconds.

-6. **Main Function `enrich_transcript_embeddings`**: Initializes the AzureOpenAI client and logging, verifies input directory, loads chunk data, and processes these chunks via multi-threading and progress tracking.
-Generated output is saved in `master_enriched.json`.

-Important classes and functions:
-- `normalize_text`
-- `get_text_embedding`
-- `process_queue`
-- `convert_time_to_seconds`
-- `enrich_transcript_embeddings`
+- `get_text_embedding`: Retries API requests until successful or after multiple attempts.
+- `process_queue`: Processes chunks in a queue, retrieving or generating embeddings, handling errors, and updating progress.
+- `convert_time_to_seconds`: Converts timestamps to seconds.
+- `enrich_transcript_embeddings`: Main function initializing the API client, setting up logging, reading input, and processing text chunks using multiple threads.

+Overall, it reads transcript data, processes it to generate or retrieve embeddings from an OpenAI API, and writes the enriched output back to a file.

 **enrich_transcript_summaries.py**

-### Important Classes or Functions:
-1. **Counter**
-2. **chatgpt_summary**
-3. **process_queue**
-4. **convert_time_to_seconds**
-5. **enrich_transcript_summaries**

-### Summary:
-1. **Imports**: The code imports standard, third-party, and local modules.
-These modules include threading, logging, queue from the standard library, `openai` and `tenacity` for handling OpenAI requests, and `rich.progress` for progress tracking.
+1. **Imports:** The code imports various libraries including standard library modules (`json`, `os`, `threading`, `queue`, `logging`), third-party packages (`openai`, `tenacity`, `rich.progress`), and local modules (`common.common_functions`, `common.ApiConfiguration`).

-2. **Counter Class**: A thread-safe counter class with locking mechanism to safely increment its value.
+2. **Class: `Counter`:** A thread-safe counter with a lock mechanism to handle concurrent increments.

-3. **chatgpt_summary Function**: A retry-enabled function that generates summaries using the OpenAI GPT-3 model, handling retries with exponential backoff and stopping after five attempts.
+3. **Function: `chatgpt_summary`:** A retry-decorated function that uses the AzureOpenAI's `chat` API to generate summaries, retrying on certain errors up to 5 times.

-4. **process_queue Function**: This function processes a queue of text segments, generates summaries using the `chatgpt_summary` function, and stores results in an output list, updating progress.
+4. **Function: `process_queue`:** Processes text chunks from a queue, generating summaries using `chatgpt_summary`, and handling errors.
+Updates progress and stores results in a shared list.

-5. **convert_time_to_seconds Function**: Converts a given time string of the format "HH:MM:SS" to total seconds.
+5. **Function: `convert_time_to_seconds`:** Converts a `HH:MM:SS` formatted string to seconds.

-6. **enrich_transcript_summaries Function**: This comprehensive function manages the entire process—initializing the OpenAI client, setting up logging, reading input data, creating a queue, initializing threading, and finally saving enriched summaries to an output file.
+6. **Function: `enrich_transcript_summaries`:** Loads transcript chunks, processes them using multiple threads, and combines summaries with existing data.
+Saves the results to a file after processing.

+This code is designed to parallelize obtaining summaries for blocks of text that likely come from video transcripts, enrich existing data, and save the results efficiently.

 **not_used_enrich_transcript_speaker.py**

-The code is designed to extract and update speaker names from YouTube video metadata and transcript files using OpenAI Functions entity extraction.
+This script extracts speaker names from YouTube video metadata and the first minute of the transcript using OpenAI Functions entity extraction.

-Key Steps and Functions:
-1. **Configuration and Logging**: The script sets up configurations, including API keys, paths, thread count, and logging levels.
-2. **Command-Line Parsing**: It uses `argparse` to parse input arguments for the transcript folder and verbose logging.
-3. **Function Definition**: Defines OpenAI function metadata for extracting speaker names.
-4. **Thread-Safe Counter**: The `Counter` class ensures increments are thread-safe.
+Important classes and functions:
+1. `Counter` class: Provides a thread-safe counter for tracking processed items.
-5. **`get_speaker_info`**: This retries OpenAI API calls to fetch speaker names while managing errors.
+2. `get_speaker_info` function: Uses OpenAI API to extract speaker names from text.
-6. **Text Cleaning**: The `clean_text` function formats transcription text.
-7. **Transcript Processing**: The `get_first_segment` function gathers initial video segments.
-8. **Queue Processing**: The `process_queue` function processes each file, extracting speaker names and updating metadata using threads.

-Overall, the script loads transcript files, processes them, and updates speaker information concurrently.

-**__init__.py**

-This code imports four functions from the current package/module.

-The `download_transcripts` function is likely responsible for retrieving or downloading transcript data.

-The `enrich_transcript_chunks` function appears to enhance or process chunks or segments of the transcripts.

-The `enrich_transcript_summaries` function likely creates or improves summaries for the transcript data.

-The `enrich_transcript_embeddings` function probably generates or refines embeddings for the transcripts, which are useful for various NLP tasks.

-Important functions in the module are `download_transcripts`, `enrich_transcript_chunks`, `enrich_transcript_summaries`, and `enrich_transcript_embeddings`.
+3. `clean_text` function: Cleans the input text by removing unwanted characters.
+4. `get_first_segment` function: Reads the first segment of the video's transcript.
+5. `process_queue` function: Processes files in a queue, extracting and saving speaker names.

+The script uses threading to improve efficiency, retries API requests on failure, and logs progress.
+It reads metadata and transcripts from JSON files, calls the OpenAI API for entity extraction, and updates files with the extracted speaker names.